Derek Winnert

 1

-It all starts when a couple of American teenagers, Johnny and Joan (Steven Terrell, Gloria Castillo), making love in the woods accidentally run over an alien creature with their car.
-The creature’s hand falls off, but it comes alive, and begins to stalk the teens.
+It all starts when a flying saucer lands in the woods and a couple of American teenagers, Johnny and Joan (Steven Terrell, Gloria Castillo), making love in the woods, accidentally run over one of the little green men alien creatures with their car.
+The responsible teenagers leave the scene to report the accident and the deceased alien.

 2

-Of course it is all intended to be deadly earnest and serious but the movie ends up too funny not to be called a comedy, though it was X rated in its day.
+Of course it was all originally intended to be deadly earnest and serious but the movie ends up too funny not to be called a comedy, though it was X rated in its day.
 Never mind, whichever way you look at it, it is a lot of amusing campy fun, especially for the alien creatures, with their hideous looking bulbous heads.

 4